 How The Caliper Test Works

-The Caliper Profile is based around their validated job models which set a specific target for the person being tested.
-This means that if you are applying for a position in sales, your score requires, and targets will differ greatly from someone applying in a data entry position.
+The Caliper Profile is based on their validated job models, which set a specific target for the person being tested.
+This means that if you are applying for a position in sales, your score requirements and targets will differ greatly from someone applying for a data entry position.

-The results of the test are given as a “competency overview” where your skills are scored in multiple areas (critical competencies, important competencies, supporting competencies) and color-coded to denote how well you performed in each.
+The test results are given as a “competency overview” where your skills are scored in multiple areas (critical competencies, important competencies, supporting competencies) and color-coded to denote how well you performed in each.

 What Does the Caliper Test Look Like?

-This pre-employment test includes 98 questions that are divided over a series of sections including two personality questionnaires, a cognitive assessment, and a full-on personality test.
+This pre-employment test includes 98 questions divided over a series of sections, including two personality questionnaires, a cognitive assessment, and a full-on personality test.
 There is no time limit to complete the exam, but the average testing time is around one hour.

 Since your score is determined by the answers given, it is vital that you do not skip any questions.

-The Personality Questionnaires will provide you with theoretical situations or personality traits and you simply choose whether you relate to the item or not.
-The personality assessment is a little more in-depth and lays out intricate scenarios with a multitude of hypothetical responses from which you must choose how you would most likely react.
+The Personality Questionnaires will provide you with theoretical situations or personality traits, and you simply choose whether you relate to the item or not.
+The personality assessment is a little more in-depth.
+It lays out intricate scenarios with a multitude of hypothetical responses from which you must choose how you would most likely react.

-The cognitive assessment will utilize patterns, number series, and visual puzzles to assess your ability to problem solve and use logic.
-This is considered the most difficult section for some test-takers, so be sure to properly prepare.
+The cognitive assessment will utilize patterns, number series, and visual puzzles to assess your ability to problem-solve and use logic.
+This is considered the most difficult section for some test-takers, so be sure to prepare properly.

 Caliper Test Quick Facts